Dependency Injection

 2. Abstractions should not depend upon details.
 Details should depend on abstractions.

-DIP keeps high-level modules from knowing the details of its low-level modules and setting them up.
+DIP keeps high-level modules from knowing the implementation details of its low-level modules and setting them up.
 It can accomplish this through DI.
 A huge benefit of this is that it reduces the coupling between modules.

 Components